DimitraKaitalidou/CodilitySolutions/README.md

    - TapeEquilibrium: Minimize the value |(A[0] + ... + A[P-1]) - (A[P] + ... + A[N-1])|

 4. Counting Elements
-   - FrogRiverOne: Find the earliest time when a frog can jump to the other side of a river.
+   - FrogRiverOne: Find the earliest time when a frog can jump to the other side of a river
+   - MaxCounters: Calculate the values of counters after applying all alternating operations: increase counter by 1; set value of all counters to current maximum